Tournament regulation

 2.2

 The competition starts with group play.
-The teams are divided into groups of five (With uneven number of teams in a category it may happen that some groups contain 6 or 4 teams) where all teams will meet in a round robin series.
+The teams are divided into groups of five (With uneven number of teams in a age category it may happen that some groups contain six or four teams) where all teams will meet in a round robin series.
 The relative order of the teams in the group stage will be decided by the number of points.
 Victory gives 3 points, draw 1 point and a lost game 0 points.
 If two or more teams have the same number of points, the order between the affected teams will be decided as follows:

 1. The result of the match/es between team with equal points